bigfoothq/csl-parser/csl-parser/main/core/doc/csl_imp.md

 **Question**: Should parser preserve exact whitespace between attributes or normalize to single spaces?

 ANSWER - normalize to single space or do whatever so that  it's ok to have multiple spaces bewteen attributes

+## Missing Required Attributes
+**Q**: When are missing required attributes detected?
+**A**: During validation phase, not parsing.
+Parser produces AST with whatever attributes present.

+## Invalid Attribute Values
+**Q**: Does parser validate that count="all" or count="3"?
+What about count="invalid"?
+**A**: Parser extracts attribute as-is.
+Validator checks if count is positive integer or "all".